-Funny thing happened, coming home from a Christmas party and opening a received gift, within seconds I realised we were the recipients of a re-gift.
+Funny thing happened, coming home from a Christmas party and checking out a received gift, within seconds I realised we were the recipients of a re-gift.
 If you cringe at the idea I have a re-gifting process to help avoid embarrassment.

 But first back to the gift and how I realised it was a re-gift.
-Crushed at the bottom of our gift bag was a card not addressed to us but from us.
-This made the gift even funnier because we had just been re-gifted the gift we gifted to that person last year.
+Crushed at the bottom of the gift bag we received was a card not addressed to us but from us.
+We were just regifted the very same gift we gave them last year.
+Talk about a boomerang present!
 Ha ha, make sense?

 Was I offended, no not at all!
 I am a strong re-gift supporter and I liked the gift.